Overview

 including Ingalls & Snyder Value Partners, L.P., Underhill Partners, L.P., and IAS Alpha Partners

 LP, and interests in such entities have been offered to advisory clients.
-Also, Ingalls & Snyder is
+Also, INGS is a member

-a member of Underhill Capital L.L.C., the general partner of Underhill Partners, L.P. and is a
+of Underhill Capital L.L.C., the general partner of Underhill Partners, L.P. and is a member of IAS

-member of IAS Alpha Capital LLC, the general partner of IAS Alpha Partners LP.
-The private
+Alpha Capital LLC, the general partner of IAS Alpha Partners LP.
+The private investment

-investment partnerships may invest in a variety of securities.
-In addition, Thomas O. Boucher, Jr.,
+partnerships may invest in a variety of securities.
+In addition, Thomas O. Boucher, Jr., Managing

-Managing Director, Adam Janovic, Senior Director, and Robert L. Gipson, an Associate, are the
+Director, Adam Janovic, Managing Director, and Robert L. Gipson, an Associate, are the general

-general partners of Ingalls & Snyder Value Partners, L.P., a private investment partnership which
+partners of Ingalls & Snyder Value Partners, L.P., a private investment partnership which invests

-invests in a variety of securities.
-Interests in the foregoing private investment partnerships have
+in a variety of securities.
+Interests in the foregoing private investment partnerships have been

-As referenced above, Ingalls & Snyder receives a performance-based fee in connection
+As referenced above, Ingalls receives a performance-based fee in connection with its

 performance-based fees to some accounts faces a variety of conflicts because the adviser can